For the Dog Days of Summer

 September 9, 2014

-I’ll readily admit that writing up visits to all of Connecicut’s homemade ice cream joints is a bit of a slog.
+I’ll readily admit that writing up visits to all of Connecticut’s homemade ice cream joints is a bit of a slog.
 It’s hard.
 Aside from a few standout stands, the rest just pretty much… exist.

 But I started this list as a new (fun and delicious) way to keep my wife and boys happily traversing the Nutmeg state, going to less fun and delicious places for the purposes of my little website.
 And I fully support the idea – and will continue to grow it.
-(I think, also, this list will be great for people who use the new 2016 and beyond CTMQ for traveling and planning purposes.)

 So here I am, thinking about our late summer sojourn to New Haven’s Ashley’s and am at a bit of a loss.
 It was an ice cream shop.
 Near Yale.
 And the ice cream was pretty good.

 Not crazy good and not crazy wacky and not bad at all… just good.
 Despite the fact that Ashley’s wins all sorts of local “best of” accolades, we were not bonkers for the place.
 (My guess is that it’s location in the middle of a city rather helps with such online ballot-stuffing nonsense polls that do absolutely no sampling error calculations.)

 We arrived to a completely empty store and were greeted by a fairly gruff – by ice cream shop standards – employee.
 We were an annoyance to him it seemed, but I didn’t care.
 We weren’t on some far-flung farm getting ice cream, we were on gosh-darn York Street in Gun-Wavin’ New Haven.

 For a city place, these guys make the ice cream the right way:

 Seven days a week, five gallons at a time, we churn fresh cream with generous amounts of pure vanilla, real chocolate and fresh berries to produce the sinfully richest, creamiest ice cream you’ve ever tasted.